p4nash/twitch-bot/readme.md

 The response to "P4NASH: !lurk" would show up as:
 `P4NASH is now lurking!`

+## To reference a target for a command, use the variable `$target` in the response.
+For example, you could have:
+`!addcommand so $target is raiding!
+You can check them out at their channel https://www.twitch.tv/$target`

+The response to the command "!so J_Writer_" would then be:
+`J_Writer is raiding!
+You can check them out at their channel https://wwww.twitch.tv/target`

+Note that the target is the second argument that we call within the final saved command.

 ## Mods can remove a command as well using the format below:
 `!removecommand <command>`